 Choosing a Travel Destination

 - Why you want to travel is the first question?
-Are you looking for relaxed holiday after a very stressful work life or you want to spend quality time with close ones?
-Some want adventure to satisfy their adrenalin rush and some are looking for tranquility.
-You may want to go Thailand to shop and also enjoy the exotic beaches.
+Are you looking for a relaxed holiday after a very stressful work life or you want to spend quality time with close ones?
+Some want the adventure to satisfy their adrenalin rush and some are looking for tranquility.
+You may want to go to Thailand to shop and also enjoy the exotic beaches.
 Or you are interested in History and culture or maybe a culinary vacation.
 The question is pertinent.

 - Once the purpose of the vacation is decided, it becomes easier to focus on the type of destinations for your vacation.
-Beaches, mountainside, cities, islands, countryside, wild life sanctuaries, historical sites, luxury or budget.
+Beaches, mountainside, cities, islands, countryside, wildlife sanctuaries, historical sites, luxury, or budget.
 The options are too many and it’s time to narrow them down.

 - The time you are traveling will automatically eliminate lots of locations.
 You can’t travel to Egypt, Dubai, New Zealand in May-June as these places are either too hot or too cold at that time.
-In the same way, no point in going to Europe, Alaska or Iceland in December, unless you want to do skiing.
+In the same way, no point in going to Europe, Alaska, or Iceland in December, unless you want to do skiing.
 However, if you want to see the Northern Lights, you have no option but to face the chilling winds and below zero-degree temperatures.
-Going in a rainy season, can wash away all your plans.
+Going in a rainy season can wash away all your plans.
 So, do your homework, before buying that ticket.
 If you are traveling in November, here are some suggestions

-- Airline or Hotel sales, currency depreciation, off season, economic meltdown are some of the reasons which might bring down the cost of your trip drastically.
+- Airline or Hotel sales, currency depreciation, offseason, economic meltdown are some of the reasons which might bring down the cost of your trip drastically.
 So, no harm in being swayed by them, providing your safety is not being compromised.
 Don’t go to places where there is political upheaval, security issues or some climate calamity forecasted.

-- If you have an opportunity to witness a festival, World Cup or some glorious natural phenomenon, don’t think twice.
+- If you have an opportunity to witness a festival, World Cup, or some glorious natural phenomenon, don’t think twice.
 Tulip season in Amsterdam, Cherry Blossom in Japan, Carnival in Rio, Northern Lights in Norway, Wimbledon in London, Great Serengeti migration, Holi in India are experiences which you will cherish forever.
 Check out some of the Best Festivals in the World.